Is your All on 4 broke?

 Well what specifically about the all on 4 broke?

 There are many things that can break or fail on an all on 4.
 Starting at the very base a dental implant can fail and need removal.
 Implants or the abutments attaching the implant to the all on 4 denture part can break.
 Screws of the all on 4 can break or come loose.
 The metal support can break.
 Finally the teeth or acrylic can break of fall off.
 Each problem has a specific solution to fix and also should possibly change how your dentist and you maintain your all on 4 going forward.
-I will discuss each type of breakage individually with tips on how to fix and how to avoid in the future.
+We will discuss each type of breakage individually with tips on how to fix and how to avoid in the future.
+We cover these issues in a less patient friendly terms in our dentist series on the all on 4.

 Teeth and acrylic of the all on 4 can break

 The simplest fracture is when an individual tooth comes out.
 This is fairly easy to fix and we often just fix it in the office.
-A more sever fracture of acrylic may require the whole thing be sent to the lab.
-This is a pretty big inconvenience for a patient.
+A more severe fracture of acrylic may require the whole thing be sent to the lab.
+This is an inconvenience for a patient and dentist.
+We should check for wear on the back teeth with this occurs because the real solution to fixing the problem may be to replace the back teeth to regain the proper vertical.
+In heavy grinders we may consider using gold as seen below in the worn teeth section.

 Solution – The dentist or the dental lab can replace the tooth, teeth, or acrylic at a cost of several hundred to maybe a thousand or so depending on severity.